OpenCL/OpenCL/OpenCL.md

  * Android (as a target only)

 Standards:
- * OpenCL 2.1 (?)
+ * OpenCL 2.0

 ### [ARM Mali OpenCL SDK](https://developer.arm.com/products/software/mali-sdks/opencl)

-The Mali OpenCL SDK provides developers with a framework and series of samples for developing OpenCL 1.1 applications on ARM Mali based platforms such as the Mali-T600 and above family of GPUs.
+>The Mali OpenCL SDK provides developers with a framework and series of samples for developing OpenCL 1.1 applications on ARM Mali based platforms such as the Mali-T600 and above family of GPUs.
 The samples cover a wide range of use cases that utilize the Mali GPU to achieve a significant improvement in performance when compared to running on the CPU alone.

 Supported hardware: